Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Conclusion

-{\bf Second step.} In accordance with the above, let us condition on $G = g$ for some $g \ge k^{1+\epsilon}$.
-Using \eqref{eq:step2nd_4_RZ}, we find that the conditional probability of a given defective item being alone in a given positive test is
+{\bf Second step.} We proceed similarly to the argument following Lemma \ref{lem:multi_cond}, but now the key probability $\gamma$ analyzed in \eqref{eq:gamma_calc} behaves very differently due to the fact that $g \ge k^{1+\epsilon}$.
+Specifically, we have

 where we have applied $g \ge k^{1+\epsilon}$.
+Hence, in the binomial distribution found in \eqref{eq:Ntil1_dist_RZ}, the associated probability decreases by this factor accordingly:

-Applying the union bound, we deduce that the probability of the given defective item being alone in {\em any} positive test is at most $\frac{\nu n}{k} e^{- \nu k^{\epsilon} (1+o(1))}$, which vanishes under the choice of $n$ in \eqref{eq:n_dd_conv} due to the fact that $k = \Theta( p^{\theta} )$ with $\theta > 0$.
-Therefore, the probability that the DD algorithm successfully identifies a given defective item vanishes, establishing the desired claim.
+By \eqref{eq:g_large}, the mean of this distribution is at most $\frac{\nu n}{k} e^{- \nu k^{\epsilon} (1+o(1))}$, which vanishes under the choice of $n$ in \eqref{eq:n_dd_conv} due to the fact that $k \asymp p^{\theta}$ with $\theta > 0$.
+By Markov's inequality, it follows that the probability of the given defective item being the unique element from $\pdhat$ in {\em any} positive test vanishes as $p \to \infty$, and hence the probability that the DD algorithm successfully identifies a given defective item also vanishes.